 Background

-Our research question are:
+Our research question were:

 - Are protected characteristics associated with risk of experiencing mental health and care inequalities?